The West Frisian Islands are Holland’s wildest and most remote travel destination. They are what you might call ‘the back of beyond’.

 Schiermonnikoog is definitely a walk and cycle ride on the wild side.
 My teeth were still chattering when we got back to the port.

-But this island is a remarkable places.
+This island is a remarkable places.
 It’s great for nature and wildlife – but next time I hope it won’t be quite as wild and windy!

 Tammy’s top tips – Frisian Islands